Pressio/pressio/docs/source/components/rom_galerkin_steady.rst

 ~~~~~~~~~~~

 Each overload is associated with a set of constraints.
-If we could use C++20, these would be enforced via concepts using
+With C++20, these would be enforced via concepts using
 the *requires-clause* shown in the API synopsis above.
-Since we cannot yet use C++20, the constraints are
+Since we cannot yet officially upgrade to C++20, the constraints
-currently enforced via static asserts (to provide a decent error message)
+are currently enforced via static asserts (to provide a decent error message)
 and/or SFINAE.
 The concepts used are:

 - `rom::galerkin::steady::ComposableIntoDefaultProblem <rom_concepts_steady_galerkin/default.html>`__